interTwin-eu/itwinai/docs/README.md

 To get started with creating a site, just click "[use this template]"!

-If you want to maintain your docs in the `docs` directory of an existing project repo, see [Hosting your docs from an existing project repo](#hosting-your-docs-from-an-existing-project-repo).
+If you want to maintain your docs in the `docs` directory of an existing project repository, see [Hosting your docs from an existing project repo](#hosting-your-docs-from-an-existing-project-repo).

 After completing the creation of your new site on GitHub, update it as needed: